 The Python version matching approach is controlled with the

-MAJOR.MINORversion match.
+MAJOR.MINORversion match that is close to the version used when authoring the content.
 If a compatible version cannot be found, content will fail to deploy.

 Use exact version match.